 Are Certain Social Traits Changeable Or Not?

-When it comes to changing or improving social skills a somewhat contentious question is whether certain social traits or preferences can even be changed in the first place.
+When it comes to changing or improving interpersonal skills a somewhat contentious question is whether certain social traits or preferences can even be changed in the first place.
 Everyone has their own opinion on this, and I don't think there's a single right answer.
 The question itself raises a lot of issues.

 Perspectives on whether change is possible

 Let's say someone has decided their life would be better if they could change aspects of the way they socialize.
 Maybe they want to enjoy group activities more, and be more motivated to spend time with people.
 It doesn't really matter what trait I mention here.
 Pretty much every one is going to get a range of responses.

 People with this opinion feel that the trait in question is a core, unalterable part of someone's personality.
 It's a natural tendency, like being left or right-handed.
 They believe that any attempts to change it will ultimately fail and end in frustration.
 Someone with this view may think just that one trait is unchangeable, or they may have a more general belief that our personalities are set in stone, or that "people just don't change."

 If someone appears to have changed they may say something like:

 - "He's just behaving differently on the surface.
 Deep down he's still the same."

 - "She hasn't changed.
 She just temporarily suppressed her true nature.
 It'll come back eventually."

 - "He thinks he's changed, and some people are fooled, but if you pay attention to how he acts, his old traits are all still there."